 The styles also have two customizable buttons on top, that you can easily reprogram from the device as per your easiness.

-To sum it up, Drawing with the Intuos pro is really smooth and you can easily use it for any type of illustration and graphic designing.
+To sum it up, Drawing with the Intuos pro is really smooth and you can easily use it for any type of illustration and graphic design.

 Specifications Of Wacom Intuos Pro